Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ```
 ![img](assets/Statement_executed_successfully.png)

-3. Set your cursor on the *"copy into"* command and run it.
+4. Set your cursor on the *"copy into"* command and run it.
 This might take a few minutes.
 The output should be similar to this.
 ![img](assets/acq_orders_results.png)

 <!-- ------------------------ -->
 ## Raw Layer - Staging the data
 Duration: 7

-During this step we will load the acquired data from the prior step (Data Acquisition) into the staging tables in the raw layer.
+In this section, we will take the acquired data from the Internal Table Stage mentioned in the previous section and load it into the staging tables in the Raw layer.

 ![img](assets/raw_layer_load_stg_diagram.png)
 >aside positive